Prepare your business for severe weather

-- Early Warning Alert Service - Council offers a free alert service to provide advanced warning of approaching severe weather.
+- Brisbane Severe Weather Alert - Council offers a free alert service to provide advanced warning of approaching severe weather.
 Encourage your staff to subscribe or download the app, giving time to prepare your business and the journey home.

 - Continuity plan template - One of the most important things a business can do to help survive a natural disaster or major severe weather event is to develop a continuity plan.
 Time spent planning your preparations, response and recovery will lead to a more resilient business for you, your customers and staff.
 Download the plan:

 Here are some more steps you can take to help your businesses be prepared.